harmony-one/transcript-word-timestamp-demo/assemblyai-youtube-transcript/README.md

    - Match score
    - Matched text
    - Direct YouTube URL with timestamp
-4. Optionally create video clips of matches
+4. Optionally create video clips with word-by-word subtitles

 ## Notes
 - Search phrases are limited to 5 words for optimal matching
-- Clips are extracted in MP4 format
-- The tool uses fuzzy matching to find similar phrases, not just exact matches
+- Long text inputs are automatically split into start and end segments
 - Temporary files are automatically cleaned up unless --no-cleanup is specified